Hupa traditional narratives

-Hupa traditional narratives include myths, legends, tales, and oral histories preserved by the Hupa, Chilula, and Whilkut people of the Trinity River basin and vicinity of northwestern California.
-The Hupa people of modern times number in the several thousands and live in the Hoopa Valley located in Humboldt County, California.
+Hupa traditional narratives include myths, legends, tales, and oral histories preserved of the Na:tinixwe people, known colloquially as the Hupa tribe and the Chilula and Whilkut tribelets of the Trinity River basin in northwestern California.
+Today, may tribal members reside on the federally recognized Hoopa Valley Reservation in Humboldt County, California.
+The population on the reservation was recorded to be 2,287 in the 2023 census with the main town being Hoopa, California.

 The oral literature of the Hupa is markedly similar to that of their linguistically unrelated neighbors, the Karuk and Yurok.
 It differs from the traditional narratives of most California groups, but shows stronger links with the Northwest Coast region of North America.